FindoraNetwork/findora-wiki/docs/validators/staking-guide.md

 ### Claim FRA Rewards

-Top 100 validators will earn block rewards.
-If your validator is a top 100 validator, it will earn rewards which will show up in the `rewards` section on `fn show`.
+Long-term, the top 100 validators will earn block rewards (currently, only the top 58 will participate in consensus voting and earn rewards).
+If your validator contributes to consensus voting, it will earn rewards which will show up in the `rewards` section on `fn show`.

 ![Docusaurus](/img/validator_setup_guide/reward_balance.png)